yadavshashankr/Radius-Agent/README.md

 - App is also compatible for both Light and Dark modes.

-- A Space & Text sizing unit dependencies called as sdp and ssp is used.
-This dependency helps to have consistent UI accross all screen sizes including tablets.
+- A Space & Text sizing unit dependencies called as sdp and ssp are used.
+These dependecies help to provide consistent UI accross all screen sizes including tablets.

 https://github.com/yadavshashankr/Radius-Agent/assets/81215694/93f6ddf6-b2f1-492d-8c45-49db6a14cb34